oriolsubirana/oriolsubirana/content/me.md

 # About Me

 Hi, my name is Oriol Subirana.
 I'm a Senior software engineer from Barcelona with more than 6 years of experience as a professional developer.
 My mainly experience are in Java and Spring framework but I also like to work in frontend world with React or Angular.
-In addition I'm also passionate about DevOps environment such as Automation, CI/CD, Containerization and Cloud.
+In addition, I'm also passionate about DevOps environment such as Automation, CI/CD, Containerization and Cloud.

 I always like to work on agile and ambitious projects surrounded by the greatest professionals to transform ideas into realities.
-As a good software freak, one of my goals is to achive the highest quality in my code, so I'm always looking to improve my skills taking courses, reading books and attending to all kinds of software conferences.
+As a good software freak, one of my goals is to achieve the highest quality in my code, so I'm always looking to improve my skills taking courses, reading books and attending to all kinds of software conferences.

 Beside programming my favourite hobbies are sports, cars and travelling (who don't like travelling???).
 I play basketball since I can remember and I also practice CrossFit, MTB and this year I've started with yoga.
 My two favourite car brands are Porsche and Mini, so I must not omit to say that I'm a proud owner of a red Mini Cooper.